 When working with a larger cut of meat, like my 7 lb leg, it’s crucial to be patient and ensure that it reaches the desired internal temperature for optimal flavor and texture.

 Once the internal temperature of your lamb’s leg reaches 145°F, it’s time to remove it from the oven.
 Let the leg rest for a minimum of 10 minutes before proceeding.
 This resting period allows the juices to redistribute within the meat, resulting in a more flavorful and tender final product.

 After the rest, it’s time to slice the lamb, revealing its perfectly cooked and succulent interior.
 Serve the slices with pride, savoring the culmination of your culinary endeavors.

 This delightful recipe, with slight alterations, can be discovered in The Unofficial Game of Thrones Cookbook.
 The cookbook offers a collection of delectable recipes inspired by the beloved series, allowing fans to immerse themselves in the culinary world of Westeros.
 With its wide array of dishes, including this lamb leg preparation, The Unofficial Game of Thrones Cookbook invites you to embark on a culinary adventure, bringing the flavors of the Seven Kingdoms right into your own kitchen.
 They didn’t sponsor this recipe or anything, but they deserve a shoutout for being the inspiration behind this recipe.

 Find more Game of Thrones Inspired Recipes here!

 Tyrion’s Leg of Lamb | Game of Thrones Recipes

-- Let the leg rest for 10-15 minutes, slice, serve, and savor the flavors of this delectable dish.
+- Allow the lamb leg to rest for 10-15 minutes, then slice, serve, and savor the flavors of this delectable dish.
 Enjoy!